cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 ## What's next

-1. [Installation](/installation) section contains information about how to install this OS;
+1. The [Installation](/installation) section contains information about how to install this OS.
-2. [CLN](/cln) section has instructions about how to buy license or get trial.
+2. The [CLN](/cln) section contains the instructions about how to buy license or get trial.